Omar-ElAzazy/Losing-101/ctfs/2017-06-18-Google-CTF/Anonymous-exchange/README.md

   <img src="https://github.com/Omar-ElAzazy/Losing-101/raw/master/ctfs/2017-06-18-Google-CTF/Anonymous-exchange/graph2.png" />
 </p>

 The uaccounts and ucards subgraph is similar to a linked list (i.e. forming a chain) and it is probably longer than any other chain appearing in the extra data.
-So, all we had to do is search for that longest chain.
+So, all we had to do is search for that longest chain (i.e. uaccount0x1 -> ucard0x1 -> uaccount0x2 -> ucard0x2 -> ... -> uaccount0x40 -> ucard0x40).
 Once we have the chain we can easily get the flags of ccard0x1 to ccard0x40.

 To get uaccount0x1, it is simply the only uaccount in the chain that is linked to only 2 cards.

 To get ccard0x1, it is the card linked to uaccount0x1 that is not inside the chain.
-Then we start iterating on the accounts in the chain getting the flags of all the ccards.
+Then we start iterating over the accounts in the chain getting the flags of all the ccards.

 I used a bash script to generate the commands to the server.